 We have a greater responsibility to protect babies and children who are not yet fully immunized from the vaccine-preventable diseases that an un-immunized child may bring into the office, rather than to honor the choice of a family who does not believe in immunizations.

 Some people have requests for an "alternative vaccine schedule" which gives only one or two vaccines at a time.
-We greatly discourage this practice, since it is not based on science, only fear, and leaves a child susceptible to a preventable disease longer than is necessary.
+We do not agree with this practice, since it is not based on science (but rather only on fear), and leaves a child susceptible to a preventable disease longer than is necessary.
+Furthermore, giving the vaccines on different days only causes more days of pain for infants and children, and does not provide any advantage.
+The body's immune system is already under constant bombardment by billions of bacteria and viruses at any given moment, so even several different vaccines given at the same time pose no problem whatsoever for the immune system.
 The vaccine manufacturers and the FDA have spent years proving the safety and reliability of the current vaccine schedule.
-The vaccine science is sound and significant vaccine risks are almost imperceptible.
-However, for those parents who are insistent on an alternative schedule, we will provide one that closely approximates the recommended schedule.
-Be advised that this is the ONLY alternative schedule we will accept, and those who want to follow some other schedule will need to seek medical care elsewhere.
+The vaccine science is sound and significant vaccine risks are exceedingly rare.
 We primarily use combination vaccines (wherever possible) in which several individual vaccines are given together, which decreases the number of shots a child must have.
 Be aware we do not stock many of the individual component vaccines, and those parents who want to separate the vaccines for some reason will need to get those immunizations at the Health Department.

 Our sincere hope is that families who have chosen not to vaccinate their children will re-evaluate their position and make a decision based upon sound scientific evidence, and not upon the scary and inaccurate information posted on websites by people who have no scientific background.